benjamin-robertson/applocker/README.md

 **Warning:** Ensure applocker policies are first tested on a non-production host.
 You can very easily break systems by enforcing strict applocker policies.

 I suggest applying applocker policies in 'AuditOnly' mode (modules default).
 Use Windows event viewer to check for unexpected applocker denies.
 [EventId's][3]

+**Note:** When Puppet attempts to enable applocker service for the first time, this error will be seen in the Puppet logs. `Error: Cannot enable AppIDSvc, error was: undefined method 'windows' for Puppet::Util:Module` Applocker is running regardless of this error.

 ## Usage